arnaudgallou/BIO-Rmodule/Rmodule.md

 ## Functions
 A function is what you use to perform an action on your objects.
 Similarly to objects, which can be thought as nouns and adjectives, functions can be thought as verbs.

 A function can have one, several or no parameters at all.
+A parameter is a special type of variable used to pass data into the function.

 ```r
 # a function with multiple parameters